Rush Logo Rush Mac Install Instructions

 This is essential to ensure a stable network so Rush can operate reliably.

-It's important machines don't change their hostnames or IP addresses after normal reboots, and that IP address lookups are consistent throughout reboots which a consistent local DNS (or /etc/hosts) configuration provides.
+It's important machine's hostnames and IP addresses don't change after casual reboots.
+IP addresses should be consistent through reboots, which a well configured static DNS (or /etc/hosts) configuration provides.

 After making your changes, reboot.